 Environmental legislation imposes certain restrictions, obligations, and liabilities on companies in the oil and gas industry.
-Drilling for and production, handling, transporting and disposing of oil and gas and petroleum by-products are subject to extensive regulation under national and local environmental laws, including those of the countries in which Africa Oil currently operates.
-Environmental regulations may impose, among other things, restrictions, liabilities and obligations in connection with water and air pollution control and permitting requirements and restrictions on operations in environmentally sensitive areas.
-Environmental regulations may also impose restrictions on the handling of, storing, transporting, and disposing of waste, and restrictions on where and when oil and gas operations can occur, releases to the atmosphere and surface land and the potential routing of pipelines or location of production facilities.
-In addition, the Company could potentially be liable for contamination on properties acquired and it attempts to mitigate the risk of inheriting environmental liabilities by conducting due diligence on acquisition opportunities.
-Africa Oil also seeks to ensure that, where it is a non-operating shareholder, activities are undertaken in alignment with Africa Oil policies and standards as far as practicable.
+Activities related to drilling, production, handling, transportation and disposal of oil, gas and petroleum byproducts are subject to extensive regulation under national and local environmental laws, including those of the countries in which Africa Oil currently operates.
+Environmental regulations may impose, among other things, restrictions, liabilities and obligations in connection with water management, air pollutants and other releases to the atmosphere, surface land, inland waterways and oceans, as well as the handling, storage, transportation, and disposal of waste.
+Likewise, environmental regulations may impose restrictions on where and when oil and gas operations can occur, including additional permitting requirements and restrictions on operations in environmentally sensitive areas.
+These regulations may limit the potential routing of pipelines or location of production facilities.